WSPR TV User Guide

 (tx_seq / divisor) % modulus = expected_value

 This allows WSPR TV to decode messages differently based on transmission time -- for example, every other transmission, during odd-numbered hours, or on even-numbered days.
-Multiple message types can be multiplexed into the same ET slot.
+Multiple message types can be multiplexed into the same CT slot.

 Another time-dependent filter uses the variable slot and expresses the condition: